blog-banner-image

 Department of Maryland State Police

-Students working on a degree in life or physical sciences with a minor in forensic science can look for internship opportunities available through the Forensic Science Division of the Department of Maryland State Police.
+Students working on a forensic science degree or a degree in life or physical sciences with a minor in forensic science can look for internship opportunities available through the Forensic Science Division of the Department of Maryland State Police.
 This internship is a great way to gain experience in this field and network with professional forensics scientists.
 Students must apply directly to the unit they want to intern with.
-Units include biology, chemistry, pattern evidence, trace evidence, crime scene, administrative support, and more.
+Units include biology, chemistry, pattern evidence, trace evidence, crime scenes, administrative support, and more.

 Applicants must have completed at least their sophomore year of college to be eligible to apply, and students above this level, including graduate students, can also submit applications.
 Summer and semester internships, all unpaid, are available to interested students.
 Applicants who already have lab experience or extensive forensics coursework will receive preference.